This Fragile Thing coming September 2026.

 down into the water.
 My no is all over the curtains.

-My shame is a rock sinking.
+My no is a rock sinking.
 The ripples on the surface

 disappear.
 He says I should tell no one.